nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 ## Advanced Challenge: Search your Data

 Not for the weak of heart, is this challenge.
 Put an input box in your navigation bar.
 When your customer types in any characters, then you must find any objects in the animals, locations, or employees collections that have a name which contains that string.

+When the customer presses the ENTER key, all three collections in your API need to be queried to find any item that matches, and then a new component should be shown whose job it is to show the items that were found, if any.

 ![search results](./images/qNAJIxX9NX.gif)